 If you receive a personal health budget (PHB) from the NHS to employ your own personal assistants (PAs), you can apply for funding from Skills for Care.

 The funding can be used for care related training to help you as an employer or to develop the skills of your PAs.
+The funding cannot be used for any delegated health tasks that are included in your care plan – training for these essential tasks must be met by your local NHS organisation.

 Find out more and apply now.